How to Get a Registered Agent in California

 How much does a registered agent in California cost?

-How can I change my registered agent in California?
+How do I change my registered agent in California?

-Changing a corporation or LLC’s registered agent in California requires filing a Statement of Information form with the Secretary of State.
+Changing a corporation or LLC’s registered agent in California requires filing a Statement of Information form with the Secretary of State .
 Business owners and nonprofit organization representatives can submit this paperwork online, in person, or via mail.
-The process is as easy as finding a new California registered agent, submitting their information, and paying the state fees.
+The process is as easy as finding a new California registered agent, submitting the new registered agent information, and paying the state fees.
 Corporations pay $25, while LLCs pay only $20.

 How can I find a registered agent in California?